NFL fines Washington Football Team $10 million after workplace culture investigation - KTVZ

 In the last year, WFT has gone through a rebranding effort.

 The team, formerly known as the Washington Redskins, changed its name after years of protests.
-And the team announced in March they were replacing its cheerleading squad with a coed dance team.
+And the team announced in March it was replacing its cheerleading squad with a coed dance team.

 The-CNN-Wire